alex/what-happens-when/README.rst

 In order to send an ARP (Address Resolution Protocol) broadcast the network stack library needs the target IP address to lookup.
-It also needs to know the MAC address of the interface it will use to send out the ARP broadcast.
+It also needs to know the MAC (Media Access Control)  address of the interface it will use to send out the ARP broadcast.

 The ARP cache is first checked for an ARP entry for our target IP.
 If it is in the cache, the library function returns the result: Target IP = MAC.